georgerahul24/Elsa/README.md

 # Viraver 1.1
 ### </u> Disclaimer </u>
-Vira has no bugs....It just has some unexpected features
+Vira has no bugs....It just has some unexpected features.<br>
+In case you come across any unexpexted features just go to [issues](https://github.com/georgerahul24/Viraver1.1/issues)  and report